Reviews of “Reminiscence,” “The Night House” and Home Video Spotlight

 “The Night House”

-(Rated R some violence/disturbing images, and language including some sexual references.
-Opens in theaters August 20.)
+Rated R some violence/disturbing images, and language including some sexual references.
+Opens in theaters Aug.
+20.

 Psychological horror is a different beast than straight-up gorefests.
 Freddy Krueger and Michael Myers are frightening in the moment, but the dread fades once the lights come up.
 When a scary movie gets into your head, that unsettling feeling lasts a whole lot longer.